 Mechanically, then, finding the expected value of annual damage is equivalent to integrating the annual damage cumulative frequency function.
 The function could be integrated analytically if it were written as an equation.
 This approach is of little practical value because analytical forms commonly are not available.
-In fact, the damage-frequency function required for expectedannual-damage computation commonly is not available in any form.
+In fact, the damage-frequency function required for expected-annual-damage computation commonly is not available in any form.
 Theoretically, the function could be derived by collecting annual damage data over time and fitting a statistical model.
 In most cases, such damage data are not available or are very sparse for existing conditions, and they never are available for modified conditions.

 Instead, the damage-frequency function is derived commonly via transformation of available hydrologic, hydraulic, and economic information, as illustrated in Figure 6.
 A stage-frequency function (Figure 6a) is developed using principles of hydrology and hydraulics.
 An elevation-damage function (Figure 6b) is developed from information about location and value of damageable property in the floodplain.
-With this, the stage-frequency function (Figure 6c).
+With this, the stage-frequency function can be transformed to yield the required damage-frequency function (Figure 6c).
 Finally, to compute the expected damage, the resulting damage-frequency function can be integrated.